-Re-entry students who are returning to finish their program are not required to retake the admissions assessment if their original assessment scores are still on file and the scores meet the required assessment score in effect at the time of readmission.
+Re-entry students who are returning to finish their program must meet the admissions requirements at the time of re-entry.

 NON-DISCRIMINATION POLICY

 Metropolitan Veterinary Academy does not discriminate on the basis of race, color, religion, ancestry, national origin, age, non-disqualifying disability, gender, sexual orientation, marital status, or veteran status in the recruitment of students, or in the implementation of its policies, procedures, and activities.